 graduate of Roeper School in Oakland County, Michigan.

 Before taking the bench.
-Judge Marable was an Asst.
-Prosecuting Attorney of Genesee County, and an Asst.
-District Attorney of Allegheny County in Pittsburgh, Pa.
+Judge Marable was an Assistant Prosecuting Attorney of Genesee County, and an Assistant District Attorney of Allegheny County in Pittsburgh, Pennsylvania.
 He was the Director of Legal Research and Special Projects for Attorney Kathie Dones-Carson, a Regional Coordinator for the (Donald W.) Riegle for Senate Committee, and a law clerk with UAW-GM Legal Services Plan.

 Judge Marable is a member of several bar and legal organizations, including the State Bar of Michigan, the National Bar Association, the Genesee County Bar Association, and the Association of Black Judges of Michigan.
-He is admitted to practice in state, district, and national courts, including the United States Supreme Court.
+He is admitted to practice in state and federal courts, including the United States Supreme Court.

 Judge Marable has received numerous honors, including a listing in the 31st Anniversary Edition (1998) of Outstanding Young Men of America, Black Judges in America - First Edition, Who's Who in American Law, and Who's Who Among African-Americans.